Homogeneous Fibrations over Curves: Very Twisting Maximal Scrolls on Homogeneous Spaces

 \begin{cor} Let $B$ be the image $\epsilon(\M_{0,1+r})$.
 The fixed locus $B$ is a smooth irreducible component of the $\G_m$-fixed point set in $\M_{0,1}(X,\theta)$ and the Bialynicki-Birula stratum corresponding to $B$ is of maximal dimensional. \end{cor}

-\proof The smoothness of $B$ is proved in \cite{BBdecomp} Theorem 2.1.
+\proof The smoothness of $B$ is proved in \cite[Thm.
+2.1]{BBdecomp}.
 A general maximal curve in $\M_{0,1}(X,\theta)$ is transversal by Kleiman-Bertini Theorem.
 By Proposition \ref{stablelimit}, it retracts to $\epsilon(\M_{0,1+r})$ under the $\G_m$-action.
-Thus there exists a dense open $\G_m$-invariant subset of $\M_{0,1}(X,\theta)$ retracting to the fix point locus $B$, which by definition lies in the Bialynicki-Birula stratum of $B$.
+Thus there exists a dense open $\G_m$-invariant subset of $\M_{0,1}(X,\theta)$ retracting to the fixed point locus $B$, which by definition lies in the Bialynicki-Birula stratum of $B$.

 \begin{lemma} There exists an embedded rational curve in the fixed component $B$ such that the pullback of $T_\Phi$ and the normal bundle are positive. \end{lemma}

 \proof With the discussion as above, the morphism $\epsilon:\M_{0,1+r}\rightarrow B$ is an isomorphism.
 Consider the forgetful map $F_0:\M_{0,1+r}\rightarrow \M_{0,r}$ by forgetting the first marked point.
 The fibers of $F_0$ give free curves in $\M_{0,1+r}$ such that the pullback of $T_\Phi$ is ample.
 We can choose a very free curve in $\M_{0,r}$ and lift it to a rational curve $D$ in $\M_{0,1+r}$.
 After attaching sufficiently many fibered curves of $F_0$ to $D$, a general smoothing of the comb yields the desired property.